mtlynch/mtlynch.io/content/retrospectives/2020/10/index.md

 ## Moving forward during a standstill

-The biggest mistake I made this month was just being unfocused.
+The biggest mistake I made this month was being unfocused.
+Manufacturing the boards for the power connectors took longer than we expected, so

-## Topic 3

-## Random tips
+## Assorted company recommendations

+### Pirate Ship

+### Mercury

+### Uline

 * Uline is great.